 Experience and Expertise

-Experts at the Association of Talent Management say that instead of all the above roles, an executive coach “provides a safe, structured, and trustworthy environment in which to offer support for the individual.
+The Association for Talent Development says an executive coach “provides a safe, structured, and trustworthy environment in which to offer support for the individual.
 The coach also helps the leader understand their current competencies, see how they’re perceived by others, and focus on identifying and clarifying current goals as well as the appropriate action steps to reach those goals.”

 In practice, that means mental breakthroughs and perspective changes that perpetually get you and your business “unstuck.”

 If you’re more process-focused, the Wharton School lays a solid framework for assessing who makes a business coach.
 Look for folks who follow this model: